Solved

 Reasons to avoid

-Most air purifiers incorporate HEPA filtration technology to capture all sorts of small particles and pathogens.
-The Air Pro has a HEPA filter, and a PECO filter, too, which actually destroys pollutants at a molecular level.
-This machine breaks down dust mites and mold spores, bacteria, and viruses and turns them into harmless gases like carbon dioxide and water vapor.
+This machine breaks down dust mites, mold spores, bacteria, viruses, and more and turns them into harmless gases like carbon dioxide and water vapor.
 For this reason, it's one of the only consumer air purifiers in the world that's FDA-approved as a Class II medical device.

-The Air Pro keeps track of each impurity it encounters and logs them all in the Molekule app, under 'Air History'.
+The Air Mini+ keeps track of each impurity it encounters and logs them all in the Molekule app, under 'Air History'.
 Here, you can view the changes to particle levels in the last five minutes or over the past four weeks.

 Read more in our full Molekule Air Pro review.